jagregory/abrash-zen-of-asm/src/chapter-07.md

 mov   dx,es
 ```

 This last bit of code is shorter, faster, and uninterruptible — in short, it's perfect for our needs.
-In fact, we could have put `les` to good use reading the BIOS timer count in the long-period Zen timer, way back in [Listing 2-5](#L205).
+In fact, we could have put `les`{.nasm} to good use reading the BIOS timer count in the long-period Zen timer, way back in [Listing 2-5](#L205).
 Why didn't I use it there?
-The truth is that I didn't know about using `les` to load doublewords when I wrote the timer (which just goes to show that there's always more to learn about the 8088).
-When I did learn about loading doublewords with `les`, it didn't make any sense to tinker with code that worked perfectly well just to save a few bytes and cycles, particularly because the timer count load isn't time-critical.
+The truth is that I didn't know about using `les`{.nasm} to load doublewords when I wrote the timer (which just goes to show that there's always more to learn about the 8088).
+When I did learn about loading doublewords with `les`{.nasm}, it didn't make any sense to tinker with code that worked perfectly well just to save a few bytes and cycles, particularly because the timer count load isn't time-critical.

 Remember, it's only worth optimizing for speed when the cycles you save make a significant difference... which usually means inside tight loops.

 ### Segment:Offset and Byte Ordering in Memory

-Our discussion of `les` brings up the topic of how multi-byte values are stored in memory on the 8088.
+Our discussion of `les`{.nasm} brings up the topic of how multi-byte values are stored in memory on the 8088.
 That's an interesting topic indeed; on occasion we'll need to load just the segment part of a 20-bit pointer from memory, or we'll want to modify only the upper byte of a word variable.
 The answer to our question is simple but by no means obvious: *multi-byte values are always stored with the least-significant byte at the lowest address*.

-For example, when you execute `mov ax,[WordVar]`, AL is loaded from address `WordVar`, and AH is loaded from address `WordVar+1`, as shown in Figure 7.4.
+For example, when you execute `mov ax,[WordVar]`{.nasm}, AL is loaded from address `WordVar`{.nasm}, and AH is loaded from address `WordVar+1`{.nasm}, as shown in Figure 7.4.
 Put another way, this:

 ```nasm
 mov   ax,[WordVar]